 “I can see — through their communication — that they are trying to learn from each other; they are listening to Icelandic and Danish and are trying to pick up on some words from each other’s mother tongue,” she says.

-And it is not only the languages which are examined when the Icelandic and Danish students and teachers meet.
+And it is not only the languages that are examined when the Icelandic and Danish students and teachers meet.